ml-cou/Molecule-Prediction/READme.md

 ### Using a Python Script
-Run project using a Python script (if applicable):
+Run the project using a Python script (if applicable):

 ```bash
 $ python main.py